Schoharie limousine crash: Investigations

-Investigators from the National Transportation Safety Board (NTSB) were at the scene of the crash.
-A state trooper told reporters that they had deployed a reconstruction unit, facial identification and a drone in order to gather data about the crash and the victims.
+Investigators from the National Transportation Safety Board (NTSB) went to the scene of the crash.
+A state trooper told reporters that the state police had deployed a reconstruction unit, facial identification and a drone in order to gather data about the crash and the victims.

 NTSB head Robert Sumwalt told reporters two days after the crash that it was too early to say whether the limo had been speeding at the time; the agency was focusing on human and mechanical factors as causes.
 It was, however, a "high-energy impact" that had severely damaged the front and left portions of the vehicle, driving the engine into the passenger compartment.
 There were no skid marks on the pavement, suggesting the driver had not applied the brakes, or that they had not been functioning well, before reaching the stop sign.
 Investigators would be looking at the airbag control module for data that might answer their questions.

 Robert Patnaude, commander of NYSP Troop G, said on October 9 that his agency was treating the case as a criminal investigation due to the level of negligence possibly involved.

 In August 2020 the NTSB announced it would hold a hearing at the end of September to consider the draft final report.

 Conflict between NTSB and state police over access to vehicle

 The NYSP investigation led to conflicts with the NTSB.
 Since the former investigation is a criminal case, it takes priority, and the limousine remains in NYSP custody until it is finished.
 The NTSB was not listed on the original search warrant, which was apparently interpreted as disallowing them access to the vehicle, despite the issuing judge's belief to the contrary.
 Almost two weeks after the crash, the federal investigators complained privately to the Associated Press that they had not been able to even look over the vehicle.

 On October 22, the NYSP announced that Hussain's defense team and the prosecution would be allowed to look at the limousine, and that NTSB investigators had been able to look at the vehicle's exterior but not examine its internal mechanics.
 The next day, Senator Charles Schumer told the media that an NTSB investigator had been "granted limited access" to the limousine.
-The NYSP confirmed this and noted that it was not the first time their federal counterparts had been able to view the Excursion.
+The NYSP confirmed this and noted that it was not the first time the NTSB had been able to view the Excursion.
 However, full examination was not permitted until the criminal investigation had concluded, an issue the NYSP said the NTSB was fully aware of.
 The state police promised the NTSB full access to the limo.
 Schumer said that the NTSB would likely release a report on the crash in three months; and a board spokesman clarified that that report would likely be preliminary.
 The investigation, and the full final report, could possibly take a year or two.